Information about cervical screening for Aboriginal women

-Regular Pap tests can prevent up to 90% of the most common cervical cancers – and in Australia, that means saving the lives of more than 1,200 women each year.
+Having regular Pap tests can reduce your risk of developing cervical cancer by up to 96%.
 A Pap test picks up early warning signs that can be treated before cancer develops.

-Aboriginal women are more than five times more likely to die from cervical cancer than non-Aboriginal women in Australia.
+Aboriginal women are four times more likely to die from cervical cancer than non-Aboriginal women.
 This suggests that Aboriginal women are less likely to have regular Pap tests to pick up early warning signs.

 A Pap test is a quick and simple test that checks for changes to the cells of your cervix (entrance to the womb) that may lead to cervical cancer.